 Teamwork is considered essential at Summit Drive and is one of the school's strongest points.
-The Summit Drive team includes the following members: twenty-three full-time classroom teachers, one full-time media specialist, one instructional coach, one full time resource teacher and one .5 resource teacher, two full-time self-contained teachers for primary and intermediate students, one speech-language pathologist, three full time related arts teachers, one part-time teacher of gifted and talented, one full-time guidance counselor, and one part-time ESOL teacher.
+The Summit Drive team includes the following members: twenty-three full-time classroom teachers, one full-time media specialist, one instructional coach, one reading specialist, one .5 technology teacher, one .5 STEAM coordinator, two full time resource teacher, two full-time self-contained teachers for primary and intermediate students, one speech-language pathologist, three full time related arts teachers, one part-time teacher of gifted and talented, one full-time guidance counselor, and one full-time ESOL teacher.